UCR-Robotics/ee106/docs/lab6.rst

-Lab 6: Motion Planning
+Lab 6: Motion Planning and Trajectory Generation
 ======================

-Overview
+Motion Planning
 --------

 We assume a grid map is given with some grids marked as obstacles.